Home » Home Styling Tips » How to Decorate an Open Concept Home

 1. Best Paint for Open Concept

-One of the hardest parts of open concept is how walls just flow into each other.
+One of the hardest parts of when trying to decorate an open concept floor plans is how walls just flow into each other.
 A dining room might have the same the wall line as the living area.
 This is opposed to older style house with rooms defined by walls and corners.

 To create a really cohesive look, use one paint color throughout the home.
 I personally prefer this no matter the style of house as it creates a really nice blank slate.
 Then, use accent wall paint color strategically like on cabinets, doors, and accent walls.
 Not sure where to start?
 Check out my post on my Favorite Neutral Paint Colors I use throughout my home.